 Distribute an enrollment form to collect orders.
-If working with a vendor, compile employee order information into the format specified by the vendor.
+If working with a vendor, establish the process for gathering employee orders and define the employer's and vendor's roles.

 Step 4d.
 Distribute the benefit:

 Distribute the benefit (e.g., Clipper Card, transit vouchers) to employees using the process you (and/or the vendor) have decided on.